redlaurie/Vipra-Contacts-application/README.md

 # Testing

 The backend of this project has multiple tests for the api.
 To run these tests you need to CD to vira_technical and type python manage.py test and it will run all the tests and there logs.

+# What I would of liked to add

+If I had more time I would of liked to try the solution for running both the frontend and backend that Davide suggested using Docker aswell as the nginx system however after trying to understand it I realised I wouldn't have enough time.
+I also would of liked to add better visuals to the frontend aswell such as making the input boxes only visable after a button click, Adding a better header to the document, Giving the contact boxes improved visuals such as popping out on hover and smooth edges.